 Montana has effective rate review authority for individual and small employer group health insurance.
 Health insurers must file complete information with the Commissioner of Securities and Insurance (CSI) every year that details how they built their rates, as well as describes factors that justify, in their opinion, a rate increase or decrease.
 The Commissioner has contracted with a qualified actuary who reviews the rate filings and then asks questions and/or requests more information.

 This rate review process, established by the Montana Legislature in 2013, does not give the Commissioner the authority to disapprove rates or prevent them from taking effect.
 If the commissioner finds a rate increase to be excessive or unjustified, the insurer can voluntarily lower the rate increase.

 The CSI posts the insurer’s justification of the proposed rate change on its website before the final rate review is complete.
-Consumers may comment on the proposed rate increase using an online form available on the CSI website.
+Consumers may comment on the proposed rate increase.

 After the rate review is complete, the entire rate filing is made available to the public, except for pieces that are redacted for trade secret reasons.
 Those rate filings can also be found on www.healthcare.gov